CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/translations-from-backend.md

 ![Translation](./media/translations-from-backend/translation-ids.webp)

-### Example of adding a translation to the Sales Orders list
+### Example of Adding a Translation to the Sales Orders list

 In this example, we will add translations to our example from Creating a Custom View.